SPAAM-community/spaam-community.github.io/spaam2/programme.md

 that an open discussion on these issues will serve as a guide towards towards more robust and reproducible analysis in future research

+**Icebreaker 2 mini-abstract** _Detecting Modern Contamination in Ancient DNA Samples with Deep Learning _ Abstract TBC

+**Icebreaker 4 mini-abstract**: _Defining standards in metadata reporting for ancient metagenomics_  Abstract TBC

+**Icebreaker 5 mini-abstract** _Ethics in ancient pathogen genomics _ The emergence of biological and historical interpretations through ancient DNA research, in particular through ancient pathogen genomics, can have important social, legal, and political consequences for individuals and communities.
+Therefore, the discussion of the best ethical practices within the field will allow us to promote responsible research on ancient pathogen genomics.

 #### Session 5

 **Title** Reuse the Refuse: Applying new analytical methods beyond current pratises

 **Chair** Anna Fotakis and Alex Hübner